 But, it’s a lie.

 Any time we listen to the enemy tell us we are unredeemable, unlikable, unlovable, and undesirable, it’s a lie.
-Even when we experience rejection here on earth, even when we make a lot of mistakes, and even when it seems no one cares & we’re left feeling alone, the truth of who we are lies at the core of our being not in the world
+Even when we experience rejection here on earth, even when we make a lot of mistakes, and even when it seems no one cares & we’re left feeling alone, the truth of who we are lies at the core of our being not in the world around us.

-Our true identity lies in the fabric of who
+Our true identity lies in the fabric of who we were created to be and in the image of who we were created by.

 We will make mistakes.
 We will fail.
 But, we are not failures.